Quezon Science High School: Facilities

-The school has facilities such as an E-library, two computer laboratories, a chemistry laboratory and a speech laboratory.
-It has six main classrooms, four on the second floor and the rest on the third.
-The first floor consists of the director's and secretary's offices, the chemistry lab, one of the two computer labs, the cafeteria, the activity area and the main faculty office (there are two more faculty offices, one in each of the higher floors).
-The second consists of the library, the speech lab and the other computer lab and the clinic.
-The third floor was a makeshift dormitory before the other one was erected, it has a wide space and is sometimes considered another activity area.
+The school has facilities such as an E-library, a computer laboratory, a science laboratory and a speech laboratory.
+It has the classrooms of grades 7, 8 and 10 in the main building, a Senior High School building and the Grade 9 building, it also has a Multi-Purpose Building.
+The first floor of the main building consists of the director's and secretary's offices, the science lab, the computer lab, the activity area and the main faculty office.
+The second consists of the library, the speech lab, the classrooms of grades 7 and 8, and the guidance counselors office.
+The third floor was a makeshift dormitory before the other one was erected, it has the YKD office, Grade 10 classrooms, and it has a wide space area, sometimes considered as another activity area.

 Dormitory

 It now has its own three-story dormitory, a project of Governor Suarez, boarding all the priority students from all over the province.
 The former dormitory is located at the third floor of the main building.
 It was officially opened in November 2014.